neondatabase/postgres-ai-playground/README.md

 - [ ] display functions
 - [ ] Display procedures
 - [ ] Add copy button when showing the prompt answer
+- [ ] Add a refresh button for manually updating the schema
+- [ ] Add shortcut to the run and ask AI buttons